dsagman/picat/readme_hkj copy.md

 ## About Picat

+Picat is:
-What is Picat?
+hakank: Should this be a question: What is Picat?

 1. A dynamically typed hybrid of imperative, logic, functional and constraint programming.
 2. A programming language with support for Boolean Satisfiability (SAT), Mixed-Integer Programming (MIP), Satisfiability Modulo Theories (SMT), and Finite Domain (FD) Constraint Programming (CP) solvers.
-3. Combines some of the best ideas of Prolog, Python, Haskell, MiniZinc/z3, OR-Tools.
+3. Combines some of the best ideas of Prolog, Python, Haskell, MiniZinc/z3, OR-Tools, COIN-OR.
+   hakank: Why COIN-OR?
 3. A wonderful resource for learning logic and constraint programming.

 Answer: all of the above.

 ## Picat vs. Other Languages

-Let's look at how Picat stacks up against some programming languages you may know.

 | Other Language      | Picat
 | :----------   | :----
 | Imperative: Python, JavaScript   | = Straightforward syntax <br> = Print from any statement to debug  <br> - Libraries are limited <br> - Community is small
 | Functional: Haskell, OCaml | = Functional concepts  <br> - No lambdas
 | Solvers: Z3, MiniZinc  | + Full programming language vs. just a solver
-| Logic: Prolog  | + Functions <br> = Unification, non-determinism, tabling <br> = Most "standard" Prolog features
+| Logic: Prolog  | + Functions <br> = Unification, non-determinism, tabling
+  hakank: Picat has support for most of "standard" Prolog features, except good support for meta-interpreters and operator definitions.
+          Many of (B-)Prolog's features are available using the bp module, but that is not documented.
 ---
 \+ Advantage, = Similar, - Disadvantage